rosafilgueira/Spark_EDDIE_TextMining/README.md

 	 	find /exports/eddie/scratch/< UUN >/blpaper -name "*.xml" > data.txt

-After these two steps, you are now ready to submit a text-minining query to the Spark Cluster.
-For example, you could run [keyword_by_year](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/keyword_by_year.md)  or [total_words](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/total_words.md) queries.
-We have prepared two scripts for doing that:
+After these two steps, you are now ready to launch a text-minining query to the Spark Cluster.
+We have many text mining queries inside defoe, but here we have used [keyword_by_year](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/keyword_by_year.md) and [total_words](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/total_words.md).
+We have prepared two scripts for doing that, and it will be very easy to modify these scripts to run another query.
+As we explained before, you can run a Spark query using two options:

   - Via a PBS-job, which acts as the dirver.
-This PBS job lanunches the **keyword_by_year** Spark query to the Spark Cluster, using the specified xmls newspapers inside the *data.txt*:
+This PBS job lanunches the **keyword_by_year**  query to the Spark Cluster, using the specified xmls newspapers inside the *data.txt*:

 		qsub spark-driver-textmining.job